Language Models with Rationality: Experiments and Results

 \paragraph{Models.} The {\bf baseline LLM} we use is an LLM that has been trained to perform QA and also supports the basic operations discussed in Sec.~\ref{subsec:basic-ops}, enabling us to assess how much it can be improved by adding a \sysname layer.
 To this end, we use a publicly available, frozen, off-the-shelf T5-11B LLM called Entailer \cite{entailer}.
-To answer an MC question with this LLM, we score each answer hypothesis ($S_{d}$, Section~\ref{subsec:basic-ops}) and select the one with the highest score.
+To answer an MC question with this LLM, we score each answer hypothesis ($c_{s}$, Section~\ref{subsec:basic-ops}) and select the one with the highest truth confidence.
+If Entailer assigns false values to all answer choices, we select the hypothesis with the lowest false confidence.

 {\bf \sysname} then adds a rational layer to this LLM, creating a new system that is also able to self-reflect and modify its beliefs.
 To ensure the different belief graph scores in \sysname are appropriately calibrated, we use nine hyperparameters, tuned once on the dev partition of EntailmentBank \cite{Dalvi2021ExplainingAW} and then kept fixed for all experiments.
 Details are in Appendix~\ref{appendix:hyperparams-and-runtime}.
 Note the LLM itself remains frozen, with belief revision occurring in the rational (belief graph) layer above it.